China eases Covid quarantine and lockdown measures

 "All localities should adhere to.... focus on improving the vaccination rate of people aged 60-79, accelerating the vaccination rate of people aged 80 and above, and making special arrangements," the statement from health officials said.

-The downgrade of zero-Covid comes after China saw its biggest protests in decades in late November, with crowds taking to streets in several cities to criticise lockdowns and pandemic restrictions.
+The rollback of zero-Covid - a policy that's constrained Chinese people's lives for three years - come after the country saw its biggest protests in decades in late November.
+Crowds took to streets in several cities to criticise lockdowns and pandemic restrictions.

 Protests in some places also escalated into direct criticism of President Xi Jinping and the Chinese Communist Party - a significantly rare display of defiance given the country's intolerance for political dissent.

-Since the mass protests on 24-26 November, Chinese authorities had already begun to tone down language around the dangers of Covid, and they had relaxed lockdown in some cities.
+Since those protests on 24-26 November, Chinese authorities had already begun to tone down language around the dangers of Covid, and they had relaxed lockdown in some cities.

+The country's vice-premier, Sun Chunlan, flagged last week that China was entering "a new situation" in the pandemic and the virus' ability to cause disease was weakening.

+Experts have warned any easing of zero-Covid in China would have to be done slowly - as the country of 1.4 billion people could see a huge jump in cases that could overwhelm its healthcare system.